 Sources: Colorado Career Service Authority, U.S. Bureau of Labor Statistics, O*NET Online

 Step 1: Meet Educational Requirements

 Although some employers only require roofing inspectors to have a high school diploma, others seek candidates who have postsecondary education in an area such as engineering, architecture, building inspection, or home inspection.
 You might consider enrolling in a building inspection technology degree program.
 Courses in shop, algebra, and blueprint reading can also be valuable.

 Employers typically require roofing inspectors to have previous industry-related work experience.
 Working as a roofer for several years could help you meet experience requirements.
 A bachelor's degree can often substitute for work experience.

 Construction and building inspectors, including roofing inspectors, generally learn many procedures on the job.
 You'll typically work with an experienced inspector to learn about regulations, inspection methods, and ordinances.

 Licensure is required by many states.
 To qualify for licensure, some states require individuals to pass a state exam and meet work experience or education requirements.

-- Keep licensing current.
-Many inspector licenses are valid for only a few years.
-Roofing inspectors may be subject to licensing renewal requirements, such as taking continuing education courses.
+Keep licensing current.
+Many inspector licenses are valid only for a few years.
+You may be subject to licensing renewal requirements, such as taking continuing education courses.

 Some states require individuals to obtain certification from a professional organization like the International Code Council.
-Individuals also might opt to obtain voluntary certification from organizations such as the National Roof Certification and Inspection Association (NRCIA).
-To earn certification, candidates might be required to pass an exam, demonstrate roofing knowledge and meet other standards.
+Individuals might opt to obtain voluntary certification from organizations such as the National Roof Certification and Inspection Association (NRCIA).
+To earn certification, you might be required to pass an exam, demonstrate roofing knowledge, and meet other standards.
 Certification renewal mandates vary by association, but continuing education is typically required.